kushyzee/100-days-of-code/log.md

 **Today's progress**: Currently working on CS50 problem set 7

 **Thoughts**: The current problem set is very interesting because it has to do with querying a database with the set of questions given to me by Harvard.
 I almost done with all the tasks, I should be able to finish everything tomorrow

+### Day 63: September 3.
+2022

+**Today's progress**: completed problem set 7 (movies)

+**Thoughts**: I finally completed the first problem in pset 7, it was all about querying a SQL file filled with data from IMDb.
+It started out simple but got very complex towards the end but I was able to complete it